Ananya221203/-TO-DO-LIST-/README.md

 # -TO-DO-LIST-
-hey! its a to list to manage all your daily tasks
+hey! its a to do list to manage all your daily tasks